curiousML/curiousml.github.io/README.md

 My topics of interest are the following :
 - ML in Insurance & Finance
-- ML fairness & transparency
+- ML Fairness, Interpretability and Privacy
-- ML-based for Early Warning Systems
-- NLP related topics. _Examples_: ESG Reporting for Sustainable Finance, news and posts about infectious diseases, ...
+- NLP related topics, _examples_: ESG Reporting for Sustainable Finance, news and posts about infectious diseases, ...
 - Semi-supervised learning & sampling methods